-Introduction:[Penczek, Krupinski]
+Introduction: [Penczek, Krupinski]

 Medical images have played an important role in the development of modern medicine.
 They have provided a valuable means for capturing, storing, transmitting and viewing complex visual information.
-The introduction of digital detectors and display devices in areas such as radiography made the communication and analysis of the most common of these images easier compared to hard copy film based images.
-Dedicated monitor specifications and display calibration tools (the Digital Imaging and Communications in Medicine Grayscale Standard Display Function, DICOM GSDF) were developed to ensure accurate and replicable presentation of these grayscale images across different monitors to ensure diagnostic accuracy would not be impacted by differences between displays [1].
-Even though radiology images are limited to gray scale, some color is used in the form of pseudo-color added to enhance specific diagnostic features (e.g., blood flow in Doppler ultrasound).
-There are however no inherently color images in radiology.
+The introduction of digital detectors and display devices in areas such as radiography has made the communication and analysis of the most common of these images easier compared to hard copy film based images.
+Dedicated monitor specifications and display calibration tools (e.g. the Digital Imaging and Communications in Medicine Grayscale Standard Display Function, DICOM GSDF) were developed to ensure accurate and reproducible presentation of these grayscale images across different monitors to ensure that diagnostic accuracy would not be impacted by differences between displays [1].
+Although radiology images sometimes use pseudo-color to enhance specific diagnostic features (e.g., blood flow in Doppler ultrasound), there are no inherently color images in radiology.

 The prevalence of inexpensive color digital cameras, however, has dramatically increased the use of color images in other areas of medicine.
 The growth of telemedicine has further enhanced the utility of these medical records.
-Clinical specialties such as dermatology, ophthalmology, surgery, pathology, and gastroenterology regularly use visible light images in their practices and increasingly a host of new imaging tools that acquire and display color images are being incorporated into clinical practice (e.g., fiber-optic based imaging tools to assess ovarian cancer).
+Clinical specialties such as dermatology, ophthalmology, surgery, pathology, and gastroenterology regularly use visible light images in their practices.
+Increasingly a host of new imaging tools that acquire and display color images are being incorporated into clinical practice (e.g., fiber-optic based imaging tools to assess ovarian cancer).

-The human visual system (HVS) is very effective in recognizing critical features by processing, among other parameters, the brightness and color variations in an image.
-If the image workflow can faithfully reproduce the scene, the viewer of the rendered image is better able to gauge the extent of these variations.
+The human visual system (HVS) is very effective in recognizing critical features by processing visual attributes such as brightness and color variations in an image.
 The medical industry has recognized the dependence of the HVS on the relative brightness of image features, and has implemented the DICOM GSDF standard to achieve a perceptually uniform scale for critical grayscale imagery [1].
 However, this standard does not address color images.
 Several groups are currently developing proposals to introduce a medical color imaging process that is compatible with DICOM [2,3].

 The color image processing methods and tools can differ depending on the intent of the content and/or the task of the viewer.
 In some cases (like false color maps in radiology), the need for accurate color reproduction may not be important since the actual colors have no representation of the real world, but are merely used to highlight additional information that is related to the image.
-In fields like dermatology and pathology, an image of the original "scene" carries valuable color information that should be accurately rendered to the final viewer so they can render the most accurate diagnosis possible.
+In fields like dermatology and pathology, the image colors provide valuable information that should be properly displayed to the final viewer so they can render the most accurate diagnosis possible.
 This article addresses the needs of the latter case, and provides guidance to medical color image users for achieving the best possible color reproduction on a digital display.

 Modern digital color image workflows can be generically described as illustrated in Figure 1.
 A more detailed description can be obtained in recent digital camera standards [4,5].
 A digital camera captures the scene in a proprietary format and applies corrections to the image that are specific to the camera.
-The quality of the color is dependent upon the lens design, and more importantly, the type and number of digital detector elements in the camera.
+The accuracy of the color information captured on the sensor can be affected by factors such as the ambient lightings, the lens design, and the sensor technology.
 In simple point-and-shoot cameras, the camera will usually store the color image in standard compressed formats like JPEG and TIFF.
 These compressed formats often include image enhancements encoded into the data, and the colors are normally transformed to be viewed in a standard output-referred color space (such as sRGB) [6].
+This process is illustrated in the top section of Figure 1.
+The bottom section gives possible color correction pathways.